MathVerg/WriteUp/FCSC2022/Licorne/Readme.md

   exit(0);
 }
 ```
-We have two blocs of data, on starting at `001040c0` and another at `001042c0`.
+We have two blocs of data, one starting at `001040c0` and another at `001042c0`.
 By comparing their content with the address that `xxd` gives us in the actual program, we see that in the `licorne` file these addresses correspond to `0x30c0` and `0x32c0`, and that the `.data` bloc ends just before `0x50c0`.
 We can then extract these two data blocs using `dd`:
 ```shell
 $ dd if=licorne of=bloc1.bin bs=1 skip=$((0x30c0)) count=$((0x50c0 - 0x30c0))
 $ dd if=licorne of=bloc2.bin bs=1 skip=$((0x32c0)) count=$((0x50c0 - 0x32c0))